katskillskat/katskills-org/_pages/about.md

 permalink: /about/
 ---

-This is a free and open source website.
+This website is for people who grew up or live in the Central Catskills full-time.